swanky-rt/Student-Navigator/assignment-2/Results.md

 - Thus, FedAvg is the preferred choice in practical federated learning scenarios without adversaries.

+Note: We have explored and implemented FedSGD aggregator apart from FedAvg( main aggregator) & FedMedian to get more idea about aggregator performance in FL

 ## Justification: FedSGD vs FedAvg

 The lower accuracy of **FedSGD** compared to **FedAvg** is expected and aligns with the findings of McMahan et al. (2016) in *“Communication-Efficient Learning of Deep Networks from Decentralized Data”* ([arXiv:1602.05629](https://arxiv.org/pdf/1602.05629)).